VisionsOfficial/visionstrust-docs/docs/application/registering-resources/overview.md

 Let's go over what is comrpised in an offer, as well as what information is mandatory or optional.

+!!! note

-> For technical profiles, the schema for Offers are based on Gaia-X defined [Service Offerings](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/service/) and extended to fit the needs of VisionsTrust.
+    For technical profiles, the schema for Offers are based on Gaia-X defined [Service Offerings](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/service/) and extended to fit the needs of VisionsTrust.

 ### General Information